cojamalo/DATA-JHU-Exploratory-Plots-1/README.md

 - lubridate

 ### RUN
 Source the plot1.R script in your working directory that also contains the data.
-Substitute the plot # you want to recreate for the "1" in "plot1.R" for instance.
+Substitute the plot # you want to recreate for the "1" in "plot1.R", such as "plot4.png," for instance.

 ### The Process
 I have also commented the code itself in each plot.R file, so feel free to follow along by looking at its contents.